-The Approved Provider ensures team members at the centre are engaged in training in relation to Emergency Management, understanding procedures and site-specific requirements that have been identified in the EMP.
+The Approved Provider ensures team members at the centre are engaged in training in relation to emergency management, understanding procedures and site-specific requirements that have been identified in the EMP.
 In specific cases and where the centre is deemed high risk or there are additional requirements outlined on the EMP the Approved Provider will engage third party experts to ensure that training and other advice can be provided.

 Ongoing training Includes monthly Emergency Drills, ensuring all identified centre specific emergencies are regularly practiced.
 These are required even if you are visited by an external company and provided with training and conducted a supervised drill.
+Centres will undertake a practice check will each room annually to ensure that all team members know and understand their responsibilities and role to manage an emergency.

 During induction all team members, including casual, agency, volunteers and students are inducted into each centre.
-During the team members induction, either the Nominated Supervisor, Responsible Person or member of the Centre Leadership Team will carry out training, provide copies of this policy, a copy or access to the Emergency Management Plan, a walk-through of the building indicating evacuation routes/lock down procedure/fire equipment and their role in an emergency.
+During the team members induction, either the Nominated Supervisor, Responsible Person or member of the Centre Leadership Team will carry out training, provide access to this policy and the Emergency Management Plan, and discuss and explain the evacuation routes/lock down procedure/fire equipment and their role in an emergency.